Wolayita Zone: Culture

-Gifaata is the most well-known festival among those rituals in Wolaita that has been celebrated annually in the month of September.
-The festival of New Year in Wolaita called Gifaata, is celebrated eating the special foods Baccira and Muchuwa on the eve and throughout the celebration weeks.
-Gifaata is Wolaita's New year festival-which Wolaitas had beencelebrating many hundred years ago.
-Gifaata celebrated in always Sunday in each Year, which falls between Meskerem (September) 14 and 20.
-Gifaata is a bridge that brings together all from near and far.
+Gifaataa is the most well-known festival among those rituals in Wolaita that has been celebrated annually in the month of September.
+The festival of New Year in Wolaita called Gifaataa, is celebrated eating the special foods Baacciraa and Muchchuwaa on the eve and throughout the celebration weeks.
+Gifaataa is Wolaita's New year festival-which Wolaitans had been celebrating many hundred years ago.
+Gifaataa celebrated in always Sunday in each Year, which falls between Meskerem (September) 14 and 20.
+Gifaataa is a bridge that brings together all from near and far.

 Tourism

 Tourists coming into Wolaita Sodo enter the city from Addis Ababa by traveling overland through the Butajira about 310 km or Shashemane roads about 380 km.
 Alternatively, tourists may take the local bus transportation from Addis Ababa to Wolaita or travel by air, flying into Arba Minch and taking land transportation from Arba Minch to Wolaita Sodo.
 The city has a bus terminal and an airport.
 However, the latter is not fully functional and does not accept commercial flights.

 There are different potential tourist sites, that were selected in the Wolaita Zone to assess the region's ability to capture the natural heritage and cultural heritage tourist markets.